renatovalente5/CM---FITon/README.md

 # CM-FITon

-A Flutter application for Android and iOS. <br /> Provides several training plans and connects you with your friends on a easy way. <br />
+A Flutter application for Android and iOS.
+Provides several training plans and connects you with your friends on a easy way. <br />

 ![alt text](images/screen1.png "screen1.png")<br />